jhdunc/Remember/README.md

 # Remember
-A game designed and developed by Reckless Force
+A game designed and developed by Reckless Force in GameMaker

 (a year 1 CMGT project group)

 Remember is a 2D RPG game project created by students in their first year.